 Teaching exam periods:

 This course starts in Autumn parallel.
 This course has teaching/evaluation in Autumn parallel, .

 Course frequency: Annually

 PhD students belonging to the ILP doctoral school

-The course will present different strands within philosophy of science and involve the course participants in discussions about the implications of each of these meta-theoretical positions for research and professional practice within spatial planning, landscape architecture, land management and health policy.
-The lectures include a session providing a general overview of the main traditional positions within philosophy of science, as well as sessions where some influential contemporary strands (phenomenology, poststructuralism, critical pragmatism and critical realism) will be presented and discussed more in depth.
-The possibilities and limitations of 'research by design' will also be addressed, and at the end of the course there will be a discussion of main ethical challenges and dilemmas in research within the fields of spatial planning, landscape architecture, land management and public health policy.
+The course will present different strands within philosophy of science and involve the course participants in discussions about the implications of each of these meta-theoretical positions for research and professional practice within spatial planning, landscape architecture, land management and public health.
+The course includes a number of sessions where some influential contemporary strands (empiricism, phenomenology, poststructuralism and critical realism) will be presented and discussed more in depth.
+Each session starts with a lecture of 45 minutes, with one hour of subsequent discussion (and with a 15 min. break in-between).
+The possibilities and limitations of 'research by design' will also be addressed.

-A considerable part of the ourse will be dvoted to diussion of papers written by the parrticipants and submitted to the organizers prior to the course.
-These paprs should normally focus on the ontological, epistemologial and methodologica assumptions on which the partcipants' PhD projects are based, or ethical dilemmas related to their research, but papers focusing on other topics relevant to the content of the course may also be accepted.
+A considerable part of the course will be devoted to discussion of papers written by the participants and submitted to the organizers prior to the course.
+These papers should normally focus on the ontological, epistemologial and methodological assumptions on which the partcipants' PhD projects are based, or ethical dilemmas related to their research, but papers focusing on other topics relevant to the content of the course may also be accepted.

 After having completed the course, the PhD students are expected to possess good knowledge of the most important positions within contemporary discourses in philosophy of science.
-The course will enable the PhD students to reflect on the implictions of each of the main positions within philosophy of science for spatial planning, landscape architeture, land management and public health policy, and for research within these areas.
-The course will also develop the participants' skills in ethical judgments relevant to research within these fields.
+The course will enable the PhD students to reflect on the implications of each of the main positions within philosophy of science for spatial planning, landscape architeture, land management and public health, and for research within these areas.

 Lectures, seminars, and writing and presentation of a scientific paper